 It felt so good to make some real money blogging.
 This was the proof I needed that I can make good money with this.

 I didn’t know then, but this would be the first sponsored post opportunity of many more to come.

-Seizing on this, I quickly put up a contact page (mentioning that I accept sponsored posts).
-This let advertisers find me on Google.
+Seizing this, I quickly put up a contact page (mentioning that I accept sponsored posts).
+This allowed advertisers to find me easier on Google.

 To get more exposure to that page, I also linked to it from the main menu so other advertisers could easily get in touch with me.

 After that, I listed my blog in advertiser marketplaces so other companies could also contact me.

 After having success with my first blog, I decided to copy myself and do it all over again.
 I ended up starting a few more blogs in the finance niche (debt, frugality, saving, credit cards, etc.).

 While none of them did that well, each brought in anywhere from $100-$1,000 per month.